 Sara Crofts is responsible for strategic planning and implementation, internal operations and external relations at Icon.
 She manages a team of 12 and works closely with the Board of Trustees and Board committees.
 Sara trained as an architect at Edinburgh College of Art, specialising in building conservation and is an SPAB Lethaby Scholar.
 She is member of the Institute of Historic Building Conservation and a fellow of the Royal Society of Arts.
-She is a Council Member of Europa Nostra and Chair of Europa Nostra UK.T: 020 3142 6780E: email@example.com
+She is a Council Member of Europa Nostra and Chair of Europa Nostra UK.E: email@example.com

 Simon Green previously ran a handmade paper mill followed by environmental charity Groundwork Kent & Medway.
 He was a trustee and company secretary of a heritage steam railway.
 He was the chair of the Institute of Paper Conservation for five years.
 Simon has a BSc in Paper Science from the University of Manchester.
-He joined Icon in 2012 and works three days a week with responsibility for finance, infrastructure, premises and IT.
+He joined the staff of Icon in 2011 and works three days a week with responsibility for finance, infrastructure, premises and IT.
 He is also Company Secretary.T: 020 3142 6784E: firstname.lastname@example.org